ExFace/Core/Docs/developer_docs/app_as_container.md

 Note: The core app uses the component type as suffix in the alias and class name (e.g. "MySqlConnector"), which has proven to be a good practice to make sure the component type is allways visible in the file header of the IDE.

-## Difference between apps and PHP packages
+## Difference between apps and "ordinary" PHP packages

 Every app can be exported as a composer-compatible PHP package and, thus, can be put in a versioning system (like git), published in a cataloge (like packagist.org), etc. App packages are handled by all these tools no different than other packages.
 The magic starts, once the app is installed on a workbench: then it's metamodel is extracted and it is ready to